EGI-Federation/gridinfo-documentation/developers/resource-bdii.rst

-The BDII should need no further configuration, however, information on the configuration parameters used by the BDII are described in the BDII `quickstart guide <../sys-admins/quickstart-guide.rst>`_.
+The BDII should need no further configuration, however, information on the configuration parameters used by the BDII are described in the BDII :ref:`quickstart_guide`.
 The service can be started with the following command.

 ::